Skip to Content

 What does a banana pepper look like?

-Banana peppers are a medium-sized pepper, 4 to 6 inches long.
-Usually yellow or green, but can ripen to orange or red.
+Banana peppers are medium-sized peppers, 4 to 6 inches long.
+They are usually yellow or green but can ripen to orange or red.

 What does a banana pepper taste like?